-In 1989 the United Nations adopted a comprehensive document called the United Nations Convention on the Rights of the Child (UNCROC).
-New Zealand ratified it in 1993.
-Though it has never been embodied in law, many government departments and non-governmental agencies have used it as a guiding document.
-The Office of the Children's Commissioner and YouthLaw published a booklet called You have rights which outlined and synthesised UNCROC's 54 articles.
-This was written in simple language and used graffiti-inspired designs to appeal to a young audience.
+New Zealand is a party to a range of United Nations human-rights treaties.
+Among these is the United Nations Convention on the Rights of the Child, ratified by New Zealand in 1993.
+While the treaty has never been embodied in law, many government departments and non-government agencies have used it as a guiding document.
+This is the cover of a booklet released by the Children's Commissioner and YouthLaw, which aimed to present the rights guaranteed by the convention to a youth audience.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.